"I'm just an old-fashioned girl."

-In my mind, I even see the dog, without a care in the world, enjoying his walk around his world, never thinking for a moment that he’s missing something on Facebook.
+In my mind, I even see the dog, without a care in the world, enjoying his walk around his neighborhood, never thinking for a moment that he’s missing something on Facebook.

 How do you feel about it?
 Is there a hint of an old-fashioned girl in you, too?

-Are we bringing back some of those old-fashioned sensibilities?
+Should we bring back some of those old-fashioned sensibilities?

 What old-fashioned big ideas can we help you nurture, this year?
-Tell us in the comments!
 Visit our Facebook page and share!
 Bring all your old-fashioned friends.

 Meanwhile, as the good Stephen Colbert might say, perhaps your idea of old-fashioned is more in line with this song, sung by Eartha Kitt.